China's Xi and retired U.S. general both talk 'war.' But don't panic.

 Share markets soared Friday after a phone call between Trump and Xi resulted in a positive tweet from the American president.

 Nevertheless, the damage is starting to show.
-Some 85 percent of U.S. companies and 70 percent of Chinese companies surveyed said they have suffered from the tariffs, Reuters reported, citing a poll by the American Chamber of Commerce in South China.
+Eighty-five percent of U.S. companies and 70 percent of Chinese companies surveyed said they had suffered from the tariffs, Reuters reported, citing a poll by the American Chamber of Commerce in South China.

-The U.S. and China "have a couple things going for them that no other two great powers ever have," he says.
+The United States and China "have a couple things going for them that no other two great powers ever have," he said.

-"They are economically intertwined in a way that raises the costs of conflict for both," he adds, "and they are operating in an international web of institutions and norms that are help blunt their worst impulses and offer avenues for peaceful contestation."
+"They are economically intertwined in a way that raises the costs of conflict for both," he added, "and they are operating in an international web of institutions and norms that help blunt their worst impulses and offer avenues for peaceful contestation."

 Most Americans don't seem too bothered.
-An October poll by the Chicago Council on Global Affairs found less than four in ten people said that the development of China is a critical threat to U.S. interests.
+In a poll in October by the Chicago Council on Global Affairs, fewer than 4 in 10 people said the development of China was a critical threat to U.S. interests.

-Poling recognizes that the South China Sea and Taiwan are "potential triggers" for a conflict, but for now, will he be losing sleep over it?
+Poling recognized that the South China Sea and Taiwan were "potential triggers" for a conflict, but for now, will he be losing sleep over it?

-Note: CORRECTION: (Nov.
-4, 2018, 5:30 p.m.
-ET) An earlier version of this article misstated when the Trump administration approved the sale of $330 million of F-16 parts to Taiwan.
-The sale was approved in September, not October.